eclipse-edc/Connector/docs/developer/decision-records/2022-08-01-entity-timestamp/README.md

 All objects in EDC, which can be persisted in a database, should have a `createdAt` timestamp, all objects that are
-_mutable_ should also have a `lastUpdateTimestamp` timestamp.
+_mutable_ should also have a `updatedAt` timestamp.
 In this document they will be referred to as "business objects"
 /"entities" and "mutable business objects"/"mutable entities" respectively